 Kindly send the shipping documents for the next batch of drugs

-In addition, always make sure your emails are straight forward and clear.
+In addition, always make sure your emails are straightforward and clear.
 From the beginning of the email, state the most important information.
-Written information tends to generate more meaning than spoken words.
-So, avoid using unnecessary big words.
+Written information generates more meaning than spoken words.
+So avoid using unnecessarily big words.
 Instead, focus on the information you want to pass in your replies and ensure the information is complete.

 Different Ways to Answer Emails Professionally

 There are different ways to respond to emails professionally, depending on your intention in the email.
 Email for acknowledging the receipt of an email is usually straightforward and direct, but most other replies require carefully crafted responses.

 Basically, email replies usually follow the normal pattern of writing professional emails.
 You may have to begin with an acknowledgment of the last email before replying to the questions in the email.
 Each question should be answered in a separate paragraph.
 This will help you cover all questions and also help your recipient easily grasp your answers.
 Importantly, learn to always acknowledge the emails you receive if you cannot reply within 24 hours of receiving them.
 You can store templates for acknowledging emails professionally in your “canned responses” if you are using Gmail.

 Responding to emails professionally is an important skill to have as a professional.
 It helps you appear more competent and generally makes you a better and more efficient worker.

 Emails are means of communication, this means at its core, your email should send a message, if your recipient fails to understand what you’re sent, your email loses its essence.